 On the southeast corner of France, where the Mediterranean Sea gently laps its shores, lies the French Riviera.
-A dreamy region well-known worldwide for charming towns like Cannes and Nice is also home to vibrant lavender fields, charming villages with colorful buildings, and incredible food.
+This dreamy region is famous worldwide for charming towns like Cannes and Nice.
+However, there is more to the French Rivera than that.
+A beautiful coastline with charming colourful villages, vibrant lavender fields and, also incredible food is a playground for the wealthy.

 As well as being one of the most popular getaways for sun-seekers, the French Riviera has earned itself a reputation as a winter destination for the British aristocracy at the end of the 18th century.
 With its balmy climate and more than 300 days of sunshine, it is easy to understand why it has become one of the best holiday spots in Europe.

 WHERE DOES THE FRENCH RIVIERA START AND END?

 The French Riviera stretches from Toulon on the west to Menton near the border with Italy.
 With no official boundary, the coast is entirely within the Provence-Alpes-Côte d’Azur (PACA) region of France.

 THE BEST TOWNS TO VISIT ON THE FRENCH RIVIERA